 Here is an

 Orienteering Exercise Spreadsheet

 that I use to get my scouts used to using the compass.
 It's set up with 15 stakes 10' apart on an East-West line.
-(Or if you
+On the diagram I have

 Mark the stakes, starting from the westernmost one, with the character traits of the scout law ("Trustworthy" at the end,